LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 Ble/Custom Descriptor Implementation/Readme.md

 # Hardware

 - Two LEDs are used in this example.
-The LEDs can be toggled by the two button properties.
-The built in LED indicates the connection status.
+The LEDs can be toggled by the two button properties
+- The built in LED indicates the connection status.

 The schematic shows the common test circuit - not all elements are used.